Location

 Collaborative Work Plans and Organizational Communications:

-• The individuals in These positions are expected to perform work assigned and outlined in the annual organizational strategic operating plan, departmental operational plans, and/or in project/programmatic area workplans in addition to the positions’ other work.
+• This position is expected to perform work assigned and outlined in the annual organizational strategic operating plan, departmental operational plans, and/or in project/programmatic area workplans in addition to the position’s other work.

-• These positions primarily support the following strategic priorities on an ongoing basis, depending on the issue focus on the particular position: Individual Autonomy, Immigrant Rights, Government Accountability and Voting Rights.
+• This position primarily supports the following strategic priorities on an ongoing basis: Individual Autonomy, Immigrant Rights, Government Accountability and Voting Rights.

 • Upon request, collaborate with the development team and program staff on grant proposals and reports; meet with funders; and provide information to funders.

-• These positions may be required to speak at public events and represent the organization as a spokesperson upon request.
+• This position may be required to speak at public events and represent the organization as a spokesperson with media representatives upon request.

-• These positions are expected to maintain and manage regular communications channels with immediate supervisors, management, and coworkers to ensure the smooth and efficient operations of the organization.
+• This position is expected to maintain and manage regular communications channels with immediate supervisors, management, and coworkers to ensure the smooth and efficient operations of the organization.
 Communications include but are not limited to email, telephone inquiries, letters of correspondence, video conferencing, and organizational meetings; this position is also expected to complete regular operational administrative tasks, such as timekeeping for payroll purposes, etc.

 Optional Organizational Commitments: